 The newly-appointed Technical Director formed a labor division that would be the basis of the development of Airbus for years to come.

-France would manufacture the cockpit, flight control, and the lower center section of the fuselage; Hawker Siddeley, whose Trident technology had impressed Béteille, would produce the wings; West Germany would make the forward and rear parts of the fuselage, as well as the upper center section; the Dutch would create the flaps and spoilers, and soon-to-be full partner Spain would produce the horizontal tailplane.
+France would manufacture the cockpit, flight control, and the lower center section of the fuselage.
+Hawker Siddeley, whose Trident technology had impressed Béteille, would produce the wings.
+West Germany would make the forward and rear parts of the fuselage, as well as the upper center section.
+Meanwhile, the Dutch would create the flaps and spoilers, and soon-to-be full partner Spain would produce the horizontal tailplane.

 A Memorandum of Understanding (MoU) was signed in London on September 26, 1967, by the West German, French, and British governments, allowing for ongoing development studies.
 Sud Aviation became the “lead company” that France and the UK would each have a work share of 37.5%, with West Germany taking 25%.
 UK-based Rolls-Royce would manufacture the A300 engines.